 Release date and price

 Taking into consideration that previous model coasts $30,595 and CR-V coasts $24,045, we can assume that upcoming Pilot will be priced somewhere between those two.
-We can expect it to be released at the end of 2018 and the most probably this will happened in September.
+New 2019 Honda Plot will be released on July 16th when we are going to have more information regarding the car.